-C.2 Teams and Single-Entity Awards
+C.4 Teams and Single-Entity Awards

-The Prize Administrator will award a single U.S. dollar amount to the designated primary submitter, whether consisting of a single or multiple entities.
-The primary submitter is solely responsible for allocating any prize funds among its member competitors or teammates as they deem appropriate.
+The Prize Administrator will award a single U.S. dollar amount to the designated home institution of the primary submitter, whether consisting of a single or multiple entities.
+The home institution of the primary submitter is solely responsible for allocating any prize funds among its member competitors or teammates as they deem appropriate.
 The Prize Administrator will not arbitrate, intervene, advise on, or resolve any matters or disputes between team members or competitors.

-C.3 Submission Rights
+C.5 Submission Rights

-By making a submission and consenting to the rules of the challenge, a competitor is granting to DOE, the Prize Administrator, and any other third parties supporting DOE in the challenge, a license to display publicly and use the parts of the submission that are designated as "public" for government purposes.
-This license includes posting or linking to the public portions of the submission on the challenge website, DOE websites, and partner websites, and the inclusion of the submission in any other media worldwide.
-The submission may be viewed by the DOE, Prize Administrator, and reviewers for purposes of the challenge, including but not limited to screening and evaluation purposes.
-The Prize Administrator and any third parties acting on their behalf will also have the right to publicize competitors' names and, as applicable, the names of competitors' team members and organization, which participated in the submission on the challenge website indefinitely.
+By making a submission and consenting to the rules of the competition, a competitor is granting to DOE, the Prize Administrator, and any other third parties supporting DOE in the competition, a license to display publicly and use the parts of the submission that are designated as "public" for government purposes.
+This license includes posting or linking to the public portions of the submission on the competition website, DOE websites, and partner websites, and the inclusion of the submission in any other media worldwide.
+The submission may be viewed by the DOE, Prize Administrator, and reviewers for purposes of the competition, including but not limited to screening and evaluation purposes.
+The Prize Administrator and any third parties acting on their behalf will also have the right to publicize competitors' names and, as applicable, the names of competition website indefinitely.